Puzzle solving tools hub

 Available puzzle tools

-The live tools include a free Sudoku Solver, a step-by-step Sudoku Helper, a custom Nonogram Solver and a Kakuro Solver for cross sums grids.
+The live tools include a free Sudoku Solver, a step-by-step Sudoku Helper, a custom Nonogram Solver, a Kakuro Solver for cross sums grids, a KenKen Solver for arithmetic cage puzzles and a Battleship Solver for naval logic puzzles.

 Sudoku Solver